JeffLabonte/Optimize-Container-Security-With-Nix-and-Docker/README.md

 # Optimize-Container-Security-With-Nix-and-Docker

-The code for the demo
+This repository is the example used for the Talk on October 11th 2024 @ 8pm for the HackFest Quebec City.